Neopallium/lua-pb/API.md

 When we find a field in `data` that is already present in this message:

-* If it`s a `repeated` field, we append to the end of our list.
+* If it's a `repeated` field, we append to the end of our list.
-* Else, if it`s a scalar, we overwrite our field.
+* Else, if it's a scalar, we overwrite our field.
-* Else, (it`s a nonrepeated composite), we recursively merge into the existing composite.
+* Else, (it's a nonrepeated composite), we recursively merge into the existing composite.

 Args: